hanlin123456666/DS-5690-Project/README.md

 ## Methodology
 The whole process includes data processing, setting up a Whisper encoder, and training a neural network for classification.
 ### Data Processing
 Since the Whisper model prefers the sampling rate to be 16kHz and files to be in wav format, each of the audio files was resampled into 16kHz and converted into wav format from mp3 format in the data processing process.
+The wav format has higher resolution then mp3 format.
 ### Whisper Encoder
 The whisper models include whisper-base, whisper-small-whisper-medium and whisper-large-v2[12].
 Each encoder processed the audio training data and then passed the results into a neural network classifier.
 ### Neural Network
 The neural network includes a series of linear and Rectified Linear Unit (ReLU) Layers.
 AdamW was used for optimization and cross-entropy was used for loss.
 The validation set was evaluated before the test dataset was evaluated.

-## Data
+## Dataset
+The data are publicly available patient voices from web-based sources, such as the Center for Disease Control and Prevention website.
+It includes 184 mp3 files, all of which are patient voice samples.
+88 of the samples belong to the control group, which are patients without hypernasality and 96 of them are from the case group, which are patients with hypernasality.
+The audio samples have a duration from 0.44 to 9.35 seconds.
+The samples were

 ## Results